chaaz/versio/docs/reference.md

   - `subs`: If provided, allows a project to be subdivided into "major" versions, each in its own subdirectory.
 See [Major Subdirectories](./subs.md) for more info on this feature.
+  - `labels`: (optional) A string or sequence of strings, you can arbitrary labels to you projects, which is useful when using the `info` command.
+  - `hooks`: (optional) A set of hooks that run at certain points of the release process.
+Currently, only the `post_write` hook is supported: this hook runs after local file changes are made, but before any VCS commits/push/tagging is performed; it's useful to make additional file changes that need to be committed with the release.

 - `sizes`